aliciasillers/NLR-Identification/README.md

 Runs an R script that looks for class-specific motifs and sorts NLR loci into CNLs, TNLs, Novel Architecture NLRs (NNLs), and other NLRs (those lacking N-terminal signaling domains).
 Results are reported in separate bed files.

-2. motifquantification.sh

-Runs an R script that makes a venn diagram representing the number of loci with motifs in different class-based categories

 3. intersect.sh

 Intersects each bed file with the genome annotation and returns a bed file of genes and their coordinates